Article

 A dashboard with a summary of the errors

-With lcmd you can recognise errors at a glance and avoid them going foward.
+With Lcmd you can recognise errors at a glance and avoid them going foward.

 Think about it—by investing a bit more in prevention, you gain a new perspective on quality.
 You can save a lot not just in costs, but in preserving the integrity and timeline of your project.